crotchetycrow/eng110-docker/documentation/docker_node_setup.md

-# Setting up a node.js app with docker
+# Setting up a node.js app image with docker

 `nano Dockerfile` - create a Dockerfile